 One of the pillars of a member's responsibilities is to maintain objectivity.
 To do this, the member must avoid conflicts of interest.
 The term "conflict of interest" refers to a situation in which two or more parties have a competing interest that would make it difficult for the member to fulfill his or her duties fairly.
 In order to maintain the public trust and promote integrity and objectivity in the delivery of services, a member should be familiar with the conflict-of-interest standards governing the profession and understand how to address these situations when they arise.

-The AICPA Tax Practice Responsibilities Committee has updated its Guidelines for Conflicts of Interest in the Performance of Tax Services (the Guidelines) to help members in this regard.
+The AICPA Tax Practice Responsibilities Committee is updating its Guidelines for Conflicts of Interest in the Performance of Tax Services (the Guidelines) to help members in this regard.
 The original Guidelines were published in May 2015 and were limited to conflicts of interest in the performance of federal tax services.
-The Guidelines were updated in March 2020 to expand the analysis to tax services in general.
+The Guidelines are being updated to expand the analysis to tax services in general.

 Under the Guidelines, to determine whether an actual or potential conflict of interest exists, a member firm should adopt reasonable procedures, appropriate for the size and type of firm and its practice.
 Ignorance caused by a failure to institute such procedures may not excuse the member's violation of Treasury Circular 230, Regulations Governing Practice Before the Internal Revenue Service (31 C.F.R.
 Part 10), Section 10.29, "Conflicts of Interest," which generally prohibits a tax practitioner from representing a client before the IRS if the representation involves a conflict of interest.
 Moreover, Sections 10.33(b) and 10.36 of Circular 230 make tax leaders within a firm responsible for establishing procedures that ensure firm members comply with rules.